rohanbatrain/rohanbatrain/README.md

 - 👨‍💻 All of my projects are available at my [website.](rohanbatra.in/)

-- 💬 Ask me about **Anything related tech, only catch is that is should be fun.**
+- 💬 Ask me about **Anything related to tech, only catch is that is should be fun.**

 - 📫 How to reach me **redacted, will be soon updated**